 The number of sessions covered by the mental health care plan that your insurance provides will differ depending on your insurance company and individual insurance plan.
-You can find a therapist through your insurance company that is covered by your policy by calling them or checking their directory online if applicable.
-They will be able to help you locate an alcohol and drug counselor or addiction therapist with expertise in their field.
+You can find a counselor through your insurance company that is covered by your policy by calling them or checking their directory online if applicable.
+They will be able to help you locate an alcohol and drug counselor with expertise in their field.
 Sometimes, insurance websites will even show ratings for different providers.

-A mental health provider can be licensed professional counselors, marriage and family therapists, addiction psychologists, psychiatrists, or other individuals who provide mental health services.
+A mental health provider can be a licensed professional counselor, marriage and family therapists, addiction psychologists, psychiatrists, or other individuals who provide mental health services.